Common-Longitudinal-ICU-data-Format/CLIF-MIMIC/README.md

 > [!NOTE]
 > This project is being submitted to PhysioNet.
 All tables will be available for direct download for MIMIC-credentialed users when the submission is approved.
 For any future releases, we will upload the download-ready CLIF tables to the PhysioNet [project page](https://physionet.org/content/mimic-iv-ext-clif), but in the event of any lag, please refer to this repository for the code to generate the most up-to-date version

-To run the pipeline once you are credentialed on PhysioNet, first review the [change log](CHANGELOG.md) to find the latest or preferred version; then follow the instructions in the [Usage](#usage) section below to generate the dataset.
+To run the pipeline, first review the [change log](CHANGELOG.md) to find the latest or preferred version; then follow the instructions in the [Usage](#usage) section below to generate the dataset.

 For mapping decisions, see [the MIMIC-to-CLIF mapping spreadsheet](https://docs.google.com/spreadsheets/d/1QhybvnlIuNFw0t94JPE6ei2Ei6UgzZAbGgwjwZCTtxE/edit?usp=sharing) for details.